-The processor used in the PS is a dual core Cortex[TM]-A9 processor.
+- Processor: The processor used in the PS is a dual core Cortex[®]-A9 processor.
 The number of A9 Cores used and their clock frequency (Clock (MHz)) are required information.
 Processor Load of 50% is for average usage and can be adjusted up or down as needed to reflect the processor loading in a specific design.
 The 0% setting represents the processor in WFI (Wait for Interrupt) mode.
 WFI mode disables most of the clocks of CPU keeping the logic powered up.
 The 100% setting represents the CPU running Dhrystone benchmark.
-When the CPU runs a loop program that uses every cycle, the load parameter should be set to 80%, to represent less computation than Dhrystone.
+When the CPU runs a loop program that uses every cycle, the load parameter should be set to 80%, to represent less computation than Dhrystone. - PLLs: There are three PLLs in the PS that must be set to the correct frequency (MHz) when used.
+By default the Processor and Memory PLLs run at twice their associated clock frequency.